Different Types of Singing Styles & Genres [Expert Guide]

 Blues and Jazz

 Blues, as a musical genre, originated in the 1870s in United States’ Deep South.
 It has its roots in the musical traditions of Africa.
-Blues combined spirituals, field hollers, work songs, shouts, and chants along with rhymed narrative ballads.
+The blues combined spirituals, field hollers, work songs, shouts, and chants along with rhymed narrative ballads.
 It is characterized by a pattern called “call-and-response.”
 It is also characterized by a blues scale along with specific chord progressions.
 The 12-bar blues is definitely the most common.

-On the other hand, jazz, as a musical genres, also originated in the communities of African Americans of New Orleans in the late 19th century.
+On the other hand, jazz, as a musical genre, originated in the communities of African Americans of New Orleans in the late 19th century.
 It is rooted in blues and ragtime.
 Jazz, of course, is a more sophisticated offshoot of blues.
 It is marked by speech level singing along with distinct consonants.

 Blues, on the other hand, is characterized by “rootsy” edge and sometimes sports the natural Southern accent.